carlosp420/PyPhyloGenomics_ms/MS.md

 from both model and novel species to predict and identify exons suitable for sequencing useful for phylogenetic inference.

+# Acknowledgments
+We acknowledge CSC--IT Center for Science Ltd. (Finland) for the allocation of computational resources.

 # References
 Targeted sequencing [@godden2012]